Summer BBQ Catering: Planning a Full-Service Event

 Keep hydration visible.
 Water and ice should be part of the landscape.
 They matter as much as the food.

 Clarify roles early.
-A clear plan helps staff stay coordinated.
+A clear plan helps the event staffing stay coordinated.
 It supports quick refills and strong communication.

 Scale setups for group size.
 Small teams feel best with close service.
 Large groups benefit from multiple points of access.
-This flexibility ensures BBQ catering services support the format you choose.
+This flexibility helps the service match the format and pace of your event.

 These choices help summer BBQ catering stay consistent and reliable across varied workplace events.